Get insider access

 0.3 dB

-These headphones have great frequency response consistency.
+These headphones have excellent frequency response consistency.
 Their treble delivery can vary depending on fit and positioning, but issues won't be noticeable to most listeners.
 If you take the time to adjust them, you'll get consistent audio delivery every time.

 Sound